digikar99/extensible-optimizing-coerce/README.md

 (coerce 2.5 'integer) ;=> works
-(coerce 2.5 'int) ;=> does not work (trivial-coerce:coerce 2.5 'int) ;=> works
+(coerce 2.5 'int) ;=> does not work (extensible-optimizing-coerce:coerce 2.5 'int) ;=> works
 ```

 ## Philosophy

-An earlier version of trivial-coerce allowed for coercions between arbitrary *types*.
+An earlier version of this library allowed for coercions between arbitrary *types*.
 However, that made no sense, since coercions seem to be intended at changing the internal representation of an object.
 The more appropriate representation of the internal structure is the *class* of which the object is an instance of!
 See [Pittman's Best of Intentions](http://www.nhplace.com/kent/PS/EQUAL.html).

 Thus, now, coercions can only be defined from one *class* to another *class*.
 One may certainly supply additional arguments.
 See [coercions.lisp](./coercions.lisp) for examples.

 ## Documentation

-The main function is `(trivial-coerce:coerce object output-type-spec)`:
+The main function is `(extensible-optimizing-coerce:coerce object output-type-spec)`:
 This converts OBJECT to type specified by OUTPUT-TYPE-SPEC.

 The applicable coercion is guaranteed to take an object of (super)type of OBJECT